 3. Leave a more personal response to the wait staff instead of making the reviews public

-As I was making this list of things to tackle, I started thinking, 'what if the whole rating experience was included in the payment process?'
+As I was drawing multiple storyboards for my initial ideas, while considering the things to tackle, I started thinking, 'what if the whole rating experience was included in the payment process?'

 This way, the user wouldn't have to manually open an app to leave reviews after leaving the restaurant.

 It will also encourage people who usually don't leave reviews to quickly spend a few seconds to leave a review since it is already open.